Clerk of the peace: England and Wales

 The office of the clerk of the peace originated in England and is lost in antiquity.
 It is referred to in 34 Edw.
 3. c.
 1 (1361) as an office occupied by a person who draws indictments, arraigns prisoners, joins issue for the Crown, enters judgments, awards their process and makes up and keeps records in respect of proceedings before justices assembled in quarter sessions to hear and determine felonies and trespasses.

 Clerks of the peace were appointed for counties, ridings, divisions and other places decided by the custos rotulorum, i.e., the principal justice of the peace for the various divisions etc. They were required to be in constant attendance on the courts of quarter sessions and were accountable in the King's Bench for their indictments.
 They were specifically responsible to the court for the performance of their duties.
 This position at common law was later set down in the Custos Rotulorum Act 1545.
 The clerk of the peace is styled in the Year Books as Attornatus Domini Regis.
 This title, which designated him as the king's attorney for the area of his appointment, is interesting, since it predates that of a single attorney-general for the realm; that title first appearing in 1461.

 From early times however, it seems that clerks of the peace had administrative functions apart from their legal and quasi-legal duties, especially in towns and cities.
 Hearth tax returns were lodged with the clerk of the peace between 1662 and 1688.
 Other duties included ordering the repair of bridges, levying county rates, provision of goals, and the putting down of diseased animals.
 When the Local Government Act 1888 created county councils, clerks of the peace became their chief executive officers.
 Many more additional duties had been cast upon them, e.g., main roads.
 In 1894 they acquired the administration of the Motor Car Act, Small Holdings Act 1892, Old Age Pensions Act and the Finance Act.
 In 1902 they acquired the administration of the Education Act, in 1904 the Licensing Act and in 1908 control of the procedure required by the Criminal Appeal Act.
 The clerk of the peace was truly the factorum generale.

 After existing for more than 600 years, the office was abolished in England by section 44(1) of the Courts Act 1971 which came into effect on 1 January 1972.
-Meanwhile, justices of the peace were being advised in their petty sessions work by the justices' clerk (or clerk to the justices), an office which still exists in England and Wales today as the principal legal adviser in magistrates' courts.
+Meanwhile, justices of the peace were being advised in their petty sessions work by the justices' clerk (or clerk to the justices), an office which today is known as a legal adviser in the magistrates' courts.